Reconxxx1/vanity-prio-0.1/README.txt

  ╭━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━≪ⓈⒸ≫━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╮

-                              ★READ ME FOR rec-Development Vanity Prio Bot★ ★INSTALLATION★
+                              ★READ ME FOR rec-Development Vanity Prio Bot★ ★do not steal this and say it is yours★ ★INSTALLATION★
 ★1.Go to https://nodejs.org/en/download/ and dowload nodejs.
 ★2.All moduals are alr inthere so just follow the set up and you should be good!